lmhale99/iprPy/iprPy/records/point_defect/README.md

 --------------------------------------------------------------------------------

+## Introduction

-The point-defect Record style is used for representing a specific point defect as stored in the iprPy reference library.
+The point_defect Record style is used for representing a specific point defect as stored in the iprPy reference library.
 Each record is associated with a specific point defect type, and contains characterization metadata and parameters associated with generating the defect in a simulation.